 “The committee on public grounds shall set apart a portion of the cemetery grounds for the burial of the poor, another portion for the burial of strangers or persons not belonging to the city, another portion for the burial of inhabitants of the city not having private lots, and another portion for the burial of colored persons,” the ordinance specified.

 The dedication was a major event in Springfield, and it’s reasonable to think that, although there’s no proof of their attendance, Abraham and Mary Lincoln were part of the dedication crowd.
 Lincoln, however, was very busy by May 24, 1860.
 He had won the Republican presidential nomination less than a week earlier.
 In fact, New York political boss Thurlow Weed, who had managed the nomination campaign of William Seward, Lincoln’s main challenger at the Republican National Convention, visited Lincoln in Springfield on the very day of the cemetery dedication.
 Other records for May 1860 show Lincoln spent a great deal of time that month corresponding with a wide variety of friends and political contacts.

-Oak Ridge now takes in 356 acres, and more than 75,000 people are buried there.
+Oak Ridge now takes in about 350 acres, and more than 75,000 people are buried there.
 Largely because it is the site of Lincoln’s tomb, Oak Ridge is believed to be the second most-visited cemetery in the U.S. (behind only Arlington National Cemetery near Washington, D.C.).

 In addition to the Lincoln family tomb, Oak Ridge includes memorials to veterans of World War II, the Korean War and the Vietnam War.
 Two more sites — the Grand Army of the Republic Mound and the Civil War Soldiers Monument — recognize those who served in the Civil War.